-- WICS holds scientific meetings once or twice a year.
+- WICS holds scientific meetings once a year.
 These are conferences of general interest and have consistently attracted excellent speakers.
-They are often held in exotic locations such as Portmeirion and have a strong social element
+They are typically held in beautiful surroundings such as Saundersfoot and have a strong social element

 - WICS awards grants totalling up to £4000 per year for professional travel, research or audit purposes.

 - Lately, the society has been closely involved with the Welsh Assembly, so members have a voice in supplying expert advice about how intensive care provision can be improved across the country.

 - WICS also runs national audits and co-ordinates multi-centre research projects.

 - There are also sections for trainees, WITS, and for nursing and AHP members, each of which hold their own educational meetings supported by the main society.

 Sounds Great – What Does it Cost?

 Full membership is £50 p.a. for consultants and £30 p.a. for specialty/ SAS doctors.

 Trainee and nurse/ AHP membership is £10 p.a.